tbanken/pyplaces/docs/source/usage.rst

 Finding categories for a place can be challenging because of the accessibility of the category names and codes.(which can be found below)

 The :code:`find_categories` function for each dataset can help.
-You can enter in a search query(eg finding hardware stores by searching "hardware store").
+You can enter in a search query(e.g., finding hardware stores by searching "hardware store").
 It uses exact and semantic matching to find relevant categories to the search.
-The quality of the results depend on how detailed your search is.
+The quality of the results depend on the detail of your search.

 * `Foursquare Open Places Categories <https://docs.foursquare.com/data-products/docs/categories#places-open-source--propremium-flat-file>`_
 * `Overture Places Categories <https://github.com/OvertureMaps/schema/blob/main/docs/schema/concepts/by-theme/places/overture_categories.csv>`_